If weed is properly stored and dried it will not go bad.

 - Can you see any moldy bits?
 Mold makes the weed unsmokable and can even cause some unpleasant health complications like nausea and excessive coughing.

 - Is the bud too crumbly?
 This may be an indicator that your weed is too dry.
-When the weed is dried out, it can burn really quickly and lose its precious cannabinoids.
+When the weed is dried out, it can burn really quickly and lose the precious cannabinoids.

 There are, of course, plenty more ways to identify whether your weed is smokeable or not but your best bet is to stick to this: